multiformats/js-multiformats/README.md

 const cid = await block.cid()
 ```

+If you cannot use `import` because your module is still using CJS you
+can use `require()` and the module is the interface from `multiformats/basics.js`.

 # Plugins

 By default, no base encodings, hash functions, or codec implementations are included with `multiformats`.